-I’m 57 and I’ve been retired three years.
+When I was 57, I’d been retired for 3 years.
 Most people I talk to assume that I’m lucky, lazy, rich or ill.
 (Disclosure: I’m lucky, but not the other things.)

-In my experience, early retirement is different from later retirement in lots of ways and I believe it’s revealing to sort the differences into three categories.
+In my experience, early retirement is different from later retirement in lots of ways and I believe it’s revealing to sort the differences into 3 categories.

 - Early retirement costs more.
 Whether you retired early to enjoy an active lifestyle or to nurse poor health, you’ll spend more over the span of your retirement than most healthy, but older, retirees.